cbrnr/python-intro-short/04-Functions/04-Functions.md

 --------------------------
 Python functions have an extremely useful feature.
 When defining a function, parameters can get default values, so-called default arguments.
 This means that parameters with default values are optional when the function is called &ndash; values for these optional parameters do not need to be passed.

-Here's our `add` function definition from before, but this time the second parameter gets a default value:
+Here's our `add` function definition from before, but this time the second parameter gets a default value of `1`:

 ```python
 >>> def add(x, y=1):